TrueSouth Properties – Knowledge, Experience, and Professionalism

 What do you need to do?

-Our team is available to discuss ideas at your convenience.
-Please call (334)-279-6311.
-My (Bucky Henson’s) email address is firstname.lastname@example.org.
-My cell is 334-412-2487.
-Please call me to allow me to listen your thoughts, wants and/or needs with respect to your real property.
-I will then, hopefully, introduce you to a TrueSouth professional, who will walk this road with you.
+Our team is available to discuss any ideas at your convenience.
+Please call us at (334)-279-6311.
+We look forward to listening to your thoughts, wants and/or needs with respect to your real property.
+We will then introduce you to a TrueSouth professional, who will walk this road with you.

 In the meantime…